-For students requesting early graduation, they must meet the graduation requirements in addition to submitting a written request to their principal along with a portfolio that contains:
+For students requesting early graduation, they must meet the graduation requirements in addition to meeting with their principal and counselor along with developing a portfolio that contains:

-- A résumé. - A well written essay which explains their career plans and includes how this option will enhance career plans. - A written request from parents or guardians stating their agreement with the student's request. - An academic package, which includes a transcript, test scores, college/career readiness indicator, 4/5 year plan (available in Naviance), and attendance records.
+- A 5 year plan which explains career plans and includes how this option will enhance career plans. - A signatures from parents or guardian stating agreement with the student's request. - An academic package, which includes a transcript, test scores, college/career readiness indicator, 5 year plan, and attendance records.

-See your school counselor for more details and forms.
+See school counselor for more details and forms.